dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 </CollectionView>
 ```

-However, for completeness, in XAML a `CollectionView` can be set to display its items in a vertical list by setting its `ItemsLayout` property to `VerticalList`:
+However, for completeness, in XAML a <xref:Microsoft.Maui.Controls.CollectionView> can be set to display its items in a vertical list by setting its `ItemsLayout` property to `VerticalList`:

 ```xaml
 <CollectionView ItemsSource="{Binding Monkeys}"